-Slow clothing is a philosophy – a way of thinking about and choosing clothes to ensure they bring meaning, value and joy to every day.
+Slow clothing is a philosophy – a way of thinking about, choosing and wearing clothes to ensure they bring meaning, value and joy to every day.
 It is a grassroots response to fast fashion that considers the ethics and sustainability of garments, values provenance and artisan skills while focusing on timeless style, comfort and connection.
 It is about thoughtful, ethical, creative and sustainable ways to enjoy the garments we wear every day while minimising our material footprint on the world.
-Slow clothing manifests itself through 10 simple approaches – think, natural, quality, local, care, few, make, adapt, revive and salvage.
+Slow clothing manifests itself through 10 simple approaches – think, natural, quality, local, care, few, make, revive, adapt and salvage.

 The Slow Clothing Project is Textile Beat’s 2016 campaign to spark conversation about clothing use and reuse by creating a collection of garments handmade by individuals across Australia.
 The focus is on making your own garments, using natural fibres and textile reuse where possible.
 The 40 maker stories which are linked below.
 For more details about the project, scroll to the bottom.